Corporate Governance

 A Directors’ Remuneration report is set out in the Group’s Annual Report.

-The Investment Committee provides quality control, mentoring and leadership to the Executive Directors in relation to acquisition opportunities.
-It is responsible for reviewing deal summaries and valuation models prepared by the Executive Directors and ensuring that investments fall within pre-determined ‘Guardrails’ which include:
+The Investment Committee provides quality control to the Executive Directors in relation to acquisition opportunities.
+It reviews deal summaries and valuation models prepared by the Executive Directors and provides a second level of challenge where required, ensuring that investments fall within pre-determined ‘Guardrails’ which include:

 • Target is UK/IE based